w1zzl3-06/w1zzl3-06/README.md

 ## 👾About Me

 Greetings!!
-I'm **Aminu**, an aspiring penetration tester and Cybersecurity advocate.
+I'm **Aminu**, a Penetration Tester and overall Cybersecurity Enthusiast.
 Learning and a drive to excel in this exciting field is what keeps me going.
 I enjoy honing my skills by solving problems, working on projects and learning from experienced professionals.

 ## 🌱Learning